Health benefits of Indoor Plants

 Spider Plant

-It added zest and brightness to my room and reminded me of joy in simplicity.
+It added zest and brightness to my room and reminding me of joy in simplicity.
 It made breathing easier, and in some small way, it felt like it was breathing for me when I couldn’t.

 Peace Lily (aka Bud)